The Alexander Technique is a Skill for Life

 Over the years, the Alexander Technique has been a wonderful tool I have used to help myself.
 When I started learning, as a mature student and single parent doing a degree, the AT helped me manage my stress levels and a back injury I had gained as a teen during ballet training.

 Some years after I qualified as an Alexander teacher, I had a major operation followed by a long period of Chronic Fatigue Syndrome, CFS.
-Being able to use the technique aided my recovery and helped me avoid getting into lots of unhelpful habits of body use whilst being so depleted.
+Being able to use the technique aided my recovery.
+It helped me pace myself and to avoid getting into lots of unhelpful habits of body Use whilst being so depleted.

 Do You Experience Shoulder Tension?